 Upon completion of the training experience, the mentor should hold a closing interview with the student to discuss their work as well as future career plans.
 The student is required to submit a final paper summarizing the clinical/research training experience, a copy of the research poster presented at the Annual Meeting (if applicable), a thank you letter to the funder, and a program evaluation.
 The mentor should assist in the preparation of the final paper and research poster as well as provide guidance on the format and content of papers and poster presentations.

 AACAP Annual Meeting Participation

-- Once all program requirements, the last installment will be sent directly to the recipient and will be pro-rated according to the total amount of time spent completing the fellowship.
+- Once all program requirements are completed, the last installment will be sent directly to the recipient and will be pro-rated according to the total amount of time spent completing the fellowship.

 - Applicants must be students enrolled in accredited U.S. medical schools.

-- Participants agree to submit a Call for Papers submission for presenting their clinical/research experience in a new research poster session by July 15, 2014.
+- Participants agree to submit a Call for Papers submission for presenting their clinical/research experience in a new research poster session by July 12, 2023.

 - Participants agree to participate in all annual surveys as part of the program's evaluation process.

 The merit-based process, which takes place during March-April involves the following: